 What Is the Cost of this Course?

-The cost of the NEWC Wildlife Rehabilitation Methods Course is $400 and must be paid in full prior to or on the date of the first session.
+The cost of the NEWC Wildlife Rehabilitation Methods Course is $400 and must be paid in full prior to the first class of the session.
 The state exam is free for all students of the course.

 A non-refundable $100 deposit will hold your place in this course.
 The class is limited to 25 students and is on a first come, first serve basis.